shapeoko/Docs/content/software.md

 ### Configuring ###

-To view your settings type in the command type $$ (see screen shot below of settings):
+To view your settings type in the command  $$ (see the screen shot below for typical settings):

 ![shapeoko 2 grbl settigns](helloworld/check_grbl_settings.png)